Mr-Kishore/practice_1/README.md

 # practice_1
-repository to practic and create a ai assistant that recognises speech and even accesses some events in the system
+repository to practice and create a ai assistant that recognises speech and even accesses some events in the system